jurek-a/aai2025-refs/README.md

      - 3 is Generative models for discrete data
      - 4 is Gaussian models
      - 7 is Linear regression
-  - note that there are other related books by K. Murpy, great author and the way of writing IMHO
+  - note that there are other related books by K. Murpy

 3. Barber - BRML
    - downloadable book pdf [brml](http://www.cs.ucl.ac.uk/staff/d.barber/brml/) - ref as requested by the author, or direct latest as of now [03-2025 version](http://web4.cs.ucl.ac.uk/staff/D.Barber/textbook/180325.pdf)